Troubleshooting Dependency Scanning

 This error can occur when the automatically generated CI_JOB_TOKEN starts with a hyphen (-).
 To avoid this error, follow Poetry’s configuration advice.

-Error: Project has <number> unresolved dependencies
+Error: project has unresolved dependencies

 Setting build constraints when scanning Go projects